brave-experiments/sku-js-php/README.md

 * **Add to Cart workflow**: Onload handler searches for `divs` with `bat-sku-item` and adds an onclick handler which adds and removes the item from the payment request.
 It also adds a `Buy with BAT` button to the div with `bat-sku-total` class.
 This button is updated to show the total whenever an item is added or removed from the cart.

+To integrate the JS library add this bundled [JS library](https://github.com/brave-experiments/sku-js-php/blob/master/lib/js/sku-lib.js) to your code.

 ## Workflow

 1. Integrate sku libraries in your code.
 2. Fetch the `SECRET` from the publisher dashboard.
 This secret should be stored securely (secret vaults or environment variables) and should not be directly included in the code.
-3. Pass this [`SECRET`](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/Controller.php#L17) to `generateSkuToken`.
+3. Pass this [`SECRET`](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/Controller.php#L23) to `generateSkuToken`.
 4. Generate sku tokens for each item.
-See sample code [here](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/Controller.php#L25)
+See sample code [here](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/Controller.php#L31)
 5. Embed the `sku_tokens` in the web page.
 See sample code [here](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/View.php#L56)
 6. Invoke `BraveSKU.init()` on the client side.
 See sample code [here](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/js/init.js#L2).
 Init parses the SKU tokens to add a `Buy with BAT` button which on click invokes the Payment UI.
 7. For: